 Mega-artists like Drake, Beyonce, and Kanye West are making tens of millions off of streaming exclusives.
-But the only people who benefit from those deals are those specific artists, and the fans that happen to be subscribed to the platform with the exclusive.
+But those specific artists are the only people benefitting from those deals, and the fans that happen to be subscribed to the platform with the exclusive.
 Everyone else is out in the cold, forced to wait or pushed back towards piracy (see #8).

 But even worse, exclusives like these actively punish fans that have made a decision to pay for streaming music, and discourages them from paying in the future.
 It’s bad for the long-term health of the music business.

 10. YouTube is in any way beneficial to artists or the music industry.